 The teacher, who panicked at the situation, rang the bell and assembled all the girls in the school.
 She was hoping to calm down the students, but instead, the situation had the opposite effect.
 Other girls joined the first two in laughter uncontrollably…and soon after, 95 students in the school were affected.

-The school eventually closed down in March, after teachers, who were not affected by the laughing epidemic were unable to work under the circumstances.
+The school in Tanganyika eventually closed down in March, after teachers, who were not affected by the laughing epidemic were unable to work under the circumstances.

 Medical personnel, puzzled by the event, quarantined the other villages not affected.
 As they conducted their research and study, they became more puzzled.